in the Formative Years of the Internet

 STI observes our lives with networks

 Some hypotheses on which the STI program could be based are proposed in the article « Search for Terrestrial Intelligence » published in issue 11 of the Cube Review on the theme « Making society.
 What meaning?« .
 These hypotheses lead us to pay attention to artificial networks that we construct in all areas of our social life, to try to understand their dynamics, and to learn how to evaluate their legitimacy.
-Indeed, according to the thesis defended in the article, we build our artificial networks following to anoptical perspectives which imply all our cognition, but we have not yet assimilated the criteria of legitimacy of these constructions.
+Indeed, according to the thesis defended in the article (expanded in the book ANOPTIKON published in 2019), we build our artificial networks following to anoptical perspectives which imply all our cognition, but we have not yet assimilated the criteria of legitimacy of these constructions.
 Combined with our limited understanding of the dynamics of our social networks, this means that we have no control over them.
 They make bubbles and crises in all areas and at all scales, to the point of threatening the life itself of our species.
-A first step of the STI program could be the launch of a STI@ome initiative.
+A first step of the STI program could be the launch of a STI@home initiative.

 STI@home: detect intelligence from home!

 Everyone knows the SETI@home initiative, derived from SETI, which proposes to volonteers to allocate some resource of calculation of his personal computer to the analysis of the signals received by the radiotelescopes.
 Let’s see how a STI@home initiative could be inspired by it.
 According to the hypotheses developed in the article:

 « It is enough to build a network according to a legitimate anoptic perspective, dedicated to the creation and observation of its own dynamics. »